jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 -   One file for browser and node is common.
 -   say how this is done
--   why not doing this (adds bloat, inhibits µlib)
+-   why not doing this (adds bloat, inhibits micro-lib)
 -   extra challenges
 -   http adaptor is different
 -   packaging is different